NimaiMalle/loot-table-advanced/README.md

 ### Loot Table Item type

 The various Loot Table interfaces and functions take an optional generic type T that defaults to string.
 In your project, if you have an enum that defines valid item ids, you should supply that enum as your T parameter to preserve the typing throughout.
+The generic type V is used if you have a custom type for loot table ids.

 ## Loot Table Entry